 Although exercise is touted as a way to improve the quality of your sleep, in some cases it can make sleep more difficult.
 If you are trying to sleep soon after exercising, you might be making things harder on yourself.

-Exercise Benefits on Sleep
+Exercise Benefits of Sleep

 Many people use exercise to improve their sleep habits.
 But it's all a matter of timing, and depending on when you exercise, the effect might be the reverse.
 Many people like early morning or afternoon workouts to help invigorate them and help them feel more energetic as they go through a full day or work or classes.
 Immediately following moderate exercise, you are likely to feel very awake, which could be frustrating if you are hoping to sleep shortly after exercise.
 Late night exercise is likely to leave you feeling wide awake, and you will find it difficult to fall asleep.

 Even when you finish a workout, the body takes a long time to calm down.
 Endorphins and other chemicals have been released to make you more alert and energetic.
 Your body is also slow to fully cool down and calm down after exercise, and until this happens, you will be fighting an uphill battle when trying to relax and sleep.
 In fact, exercise can cause your core temperature to be increased for four or five hours after working out.
 If you have trouble sleeping after working out, John Hopkins Medicine suggests stopping exercise one to two hours before sleeping.
 That gives the body time to "wash out" the endorphins.

 Changing Your Routine

 A experiment well worth doing and the simplest way to improve your ability to sleep is by moving your exercise period to a different time.
 Some people can't sleep after exercise in the morning and some have difficulty when they workout later in the day.
 Exercise in the late afternoon, about four or five hours before bedtime, to catch your core temperature's post-exercise decline and make it easier to fall asleep.